voucherifyio/voucherify-openapi/docs/guides/getting_started/Key-Concepts.md

 ### Voucher

-A voucher is an entity in Voucherify that is used as an incentive for end-customers.
+A voucher is an entity in Voucherify that is used as an incentive for end customers.
 Every voucher has a unique code.

 Vouchers can be grouped under one campaign to serve the same purpose, e.g. a campaign that assigns vouchers to customers who have a birthday.

 A voucher can be also used outside of a campaign as a **standalone voucher**.
 Standalone vouchers can be shared with a large group of customers or made public for big promotional activities, e.g. Black Friday.

-A voucher is used in the following types of campaigns as:
+A voucher is used in the following types of campaigns:
 - [discount coupons](doc:discount-effects),
 - [gift vouchers](doc:prepaid-gift-cards),
 - [referral codes](doc:referral-program),